 A prolongation of the mean PR interval of up to 10 ms was reported with liraglutide treatment in a clinical trial in healthy volunteers.
 In healthy volunteers and in patients with diabetes, the incidence of first degree atrioventricular (AV) block was higher with liraglutide than with placebo.
 The clinical significance of these changes is not fully known; however, because of limited clinical experience in patients with pre-existing conduction system abnormalities (e.g., marked first-degree AV block or second- or third-degree AV block) and heart rhythm disturbances (e.g., tachyarrhythmia), caution should be observed in these patients.

 Driving and Operating Machinery

 Due caution should be exercised when driving or operating a vehicle or potentially dangerous machinery.
+Avoid driving or operating machinery if you feel dizzy.

 Endocrine and Metabolism

 Hypoglycemia